 - 1. The Town's rural character and quality of life will be retained.
-The rural character of the Town will be defined by contiguous areas for the continuation of farming and protection of its natural resources, and by continued low traffic volumes and limited scale and location of development. - 2.
-The vast majority of the land in the Town will remain in agricultural use for the foreseeable future (refer to Chap.
+The rural character of the Town will be defined by contiguous areas for the continuation of farming and protection of its natural resources, and by continued low traffic volumes and limited scale and lo-cation of development. - 2.
+The vast majority of the land in the Town will remain in agricultural use for the fore-seeable future (refer to Chap.
 10: Land Use Element). - 3.
-There will be limited opportunity for non-farm business uses.
-Proposals for home occupations and business uses within the Town Hamlet will be considered.
-The Town will have in place guidelines enabling it to make responsible decisions with regard to proposals for new business development and expansion of existing businesses in the Town. - 4.
+There will be limited opportunities for non-farm business uses, including home-based occupations and/or within the Town Hamlet. - 4.
+The Town will have in place guidelines enabling it to make responsible decisions with regard to proposals for new business development and expansion of existing businesses in the Town. - 5.
 New businesses will be small-scale, locally owned operations that are compatible with the Town's rural character and agricultural land use.